-3. Designate a Club Protection Officer responsible for the protection of youth and vulnerable persons.
+3. Designate a Club Protection Officer responsible for the protection of Youth and Vulnerable Persons.

-Designate one member as the Club Protection Officer.
-This individual should have a copy of and be very familiar with the District Policy and Guidelines, and know how to contact the District Protection Officer for assistance and support.

-The Club Protection Officer is responsible for dealing with allegations or disclosures and should designate at least one alternate to do so when he or she is not available.
-Members and volunteers should know how to contact the Club Protection Officer or the alternate quickly.

-The Club Protection Officer is also responsible for raising awareness and training all members of the club for the procedures they should follow when concerned with matters of harassment or abuse.

-Some clubs may wish to use the District Protection Officer for these duties instead of appointing a Club Protection Officer.
-In that case, however, some other individual in the club must be responsible for raising awareness and training.

-If your club participates in the Youth Exchange you may wish to designate the Youth Exchange Chair as separately responsible for training and awareness regarding student protection matters.
+- Designate one member as the Club Protection Officer.
+This individual should have a copy of and be very familiar with the District Policy and Guidelines, and know how to contact the District Youth and Vulnerable Persons Protection Officer for assistance and support. - The Club Protection Officer is responsible for dealing with allegations or disclosures and should designate at least one alternate to do so when he or she is not available.
+Members and volunteers should know how to contact the Club Protection Officer or the alternate quickly. - The Club Protection Officer is also responsible for raising awareness and training all members of the Rotary Club for the procedures they should follow when concerned with matters of harassment or abuse. - Some clubs may wish use the District Youth and Vulnerable Persons Protection Officer for these duties instead of appointing a Club Protection Officer.
+In that case, however, some other individual in the club must be responsible for raising awareness and training. - If your Rotary Club participates in the Youth Exchange, you may wish to designate the Youth Exchange Chair as separately responsible for training and awareness regarding student protection matters.

-4. Introduce a process where protected persons can talk in confidence and safely with an independent person.
+4. Introduce a process where Protected Persons can talk in confidence and safely with an independent person.

-Ensure that youth and vulnerable persons are aware they have the right to talk privately to someone responsible for their overall safety and welfare.
-It is important that protected persons know who this individual (usually the Club Protection Officer or alternate) is and how to contact him or her.

-With respect to the Youth Exchange, this person would be the student's Rotarian counsellor.
-The Rotarian counsellor cannot be a member of the student's host family.
+- Ensure that Y outh and Vulnerable Persons are aware they have the right to talk privately to someone responsible for their overall safety and welfare.
+It is important that protected persons know who this individual (usually the Club Protection Officer or alternate) is and how to contact him or her. - With respect to the Youth Exchange, this person would be the student's Rotarian Counselor.
+The Rotarian Counselor cannot be a member of the Youth Exchange Program Participant's Host Family.

-5. Prepare Rotarians and volunteers to work effectively with all protected persons.
+5. Prepare Rotarians and Volunteers to work effectively with all protected persons.

-Make club policies clear and explain effective procedures for various programs, activities and events.
-A copy of the club's policy to prevent abuse or harassment and instructions on what to do if abuse or harassment is discovered or suspected should be provided to each Rotarian and volunteer at each such program, activity or event.
-If there is no such club policy, the District Policy and Guidelines should be provided instead.
+Make Rotary Club policies clear and explain effective procedures for various programs, activities and events.
+A copy of the club's policy to prevent abuse or harassment and instructions on what to do if abuse or harassment is discovered or suspected should be provided to each Rotarian and Volunteer at each such program, activity or event.
+If there is no such Rotary Club policy, the District Policy and Guidelines should be provided instead.

-6. Plan club activities so as to minimize situations where abuse or harassment may occur.
+6. Plan Rotary Club activities so as to minimize situations where abuse or harassment may occur.

-Resources should be organized in such a way so protected persons have a supervisor of the same gender.
-Avoid situations where one adult supervises one youth or vulnerable person.
+Resources should be organized in such a way so Protected Persons have a supervisor of the same gender.
+Avoid situations where one adult supervises one Youth or Vulnerable Person.
 For example, another adult should accompany a Rotarian providing transportation to one child.

-7. Ensure all Rotarians and other volunteers have clear roles.
+7. Ensure all Rotarians and other Volunteers have clear roles.

-Depending on the nature of the program, activity or event and the extent of involvement, clubs should consider giving everyone involved a written description of their role and the tasks involved.
+Depending on the nature of the Rotary Program and the extent of involvement, Rotary Clubs should consider giving everyone involved a written description of their role and the tasks involved.
 This can be a simple document, and preparing it will help to make clear the priorities, the risks, and how the risks might be minimized.

-8. Ensure supervision as a means of protecting youth and vulnerable persons.
+8. Ensure supervision as a means of protecting Youth and Vulnerable Persons.

-An individual should be designated in each Rotary program, activity or event who is responsible for protecting youth and vulnerable persons from abuse or harassment.
-The Club Protection Officer should provide that individual with the club policy and guidelines or the District Policy and Guidelines, and ensure that he or she understands the material.
+An individual should be designated in each Rotary Program who is responsible for protecting Youth and Vulnerable Persons from abuse or harassment.
+The Club Protection Officer should provide that individual with the Rotary Club policy and guidelines or the District Policy and Guidelines, and ensure that he or she understands the material.